Math 42 Winter 2014

 it easier for students who have been away from calculus for a while to get

-their feet under them, and the 3-credit workload of Math 19 or 20 may be preferable to
+their feet under them, and the 3-unit workload may be preferable to

 students who don't plan to continue taking math courses.

 appropriate background to take Math 51 if you choose to do so later.